adewumidaniel/Oduleye-Adewunmi-Daniel/README.md

 ### Exploratory Data Analysis

-EDA invloved exploring the sales data to answer key question such as:
+EDA invloved exploring the Revenue performance data to answer key question such as:

 - What is the overall Revenue trend by month
 - Which Country has the higest revenue